 Over the next decade, Boyle provided story illustrations for several magazines, including The Saturday Evening Post, Reader’s Digest, Cosmopolitan, and Ladies’ Home Journal.

 Boyle also painted calendars for the Rand Corporation which included portraits of notable politicans, athletes, artists, and authors.
 In addition, the artist painted album covers for musicians such as Glenn Miller, Tennessee Ernie Ford, The Sons of the Pioneers, and Henry Mancini.

-Later in life, Boyle painted many Western subjects in his typical impressionistic style, often signing his name alonside the acronym, BSWCA—Big Shot West Coast Artist, and returned to teaching at the California Art Institute.
+Later in life, Boyle returned to teaching at the California Art Institute, and painted many Western subjects in his typical impressionistic style, often signing his name alonside the acronym, BSWCA—Big Shot West Coast Artist.

 Photo courtesy of Susan Lyon.

 Bedford, Annie North.
 Walt Disney's Mickey Mouse Flies the Christmas Mail.
 New York: Simon and Schuster, 1956.

 Chandler, Raymond.
 The Little Sister.
 New York: Pocket Books, 1963.

 Eisenberg, Harvey.
 Ruff and Reddy Go to a Party.
 Racine, WI: Whitman Publishing Company, 1958.